MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 <a name=what-is-default-scoring></a>

-## How scores are computed
+## How search scoring works in Azure AI Search

-Scores are computed for full text search queries.
-Matches are scored based on how relevant the match is, and the highest scoring matches are returned in the query response.
+Search scores (`@search.score`) are computed for full text search queries.
+SCores are based on how relevant the match is, and the highest scoring matches are returned in the query response.
 The overall score for each document is an aggregation of the individual scores for each field, where the individual score of each field is computed based on the term frequency and document frequency of the searched terms within that field (known as [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) or term frequency-inverse document frequency).

+Scoring profiles supplement the default scoring algorithm by boosting the scores of matches that meet the profile's criteria.

 You can use the [featuresMode (preview)](index-similarity-and-scoring.md#featuresmode-parameter-preview) parameter to request extra scoring details with the search results (including the field level scores).

-## When to add scoring logic

-You should create one or more scoring profiles when the default ranking behavior doesn’t go far enough in meeting your business objectives.
-For example, you might decide that search relevance should favor newly added items.
-Likewise, you might have a field that contains profit margin, or some other field indicating revenue potential.
-Boosting results that are more meaningful to your users or the business is often the deciding factor in adoption of scoring profiles.

-Relevancy-based ordering in a search page is also implemented through scoring profiles.
-Consider search results pages you’ve used in the past that let you sort by price, date, rating, or relevance.
-In Azure AI Search, scoring profiles can be used to drive the ‘relevance’ option.
-The definition of relevance is user-defined, predicated on business objectives and the type of search experience you want to deliver.

-## Steps for adding a scoring profile
+## Add a scoring profile to a search index

-To implement custom scoring behavior, add a scoring profile to the schema that defines the index.
-You can have up to 100 scoring profiles within an index (see [Service Limits](search-limits-quotas-capacity.md)), but you can only specify one profile at time in any given query.

-1. Start with an index definition.
+1. Start with an [index definition](/rest/api/searchservice/indexes/create).
 You can add and update scoring profiles on an existing index without having to rebuild it.
-Use an [Update Index](/rest/api/searchservice/indexes/create-or-update) request to post your revision.
+Use an [Create or Update Index](/rest/api/searchservice/indexes/create-or-update) request to post a revision.

-1. Paste in the [Template](#bkmk_template) provided in this article.
+1. Paste in the [template](#bkmk_template) provided in this article.

-1. Provide a name.
-Scoring profiles are optional, but if you add one, the name is required.
-Be sure to follow Azure AI Search [naming conventions](/rest/api/searchservice/naming-rules) for fields (starts with a letter, avoids special characters and reserved words).
+1. Provide a name that adheres to [naming conventions](/rest/api/searchservice/naming-rules).

 1. Specify boosting criteria.
 A single profile can contain [weighted fields](#weighted-fields), [functions](#functions), or both.